Care as Therapy: The Benefits of Being a Caregiver

 In their own words, here are just a few more reasons why our own, amazing Care Assistants wanted to work in homecare:

 “I enjoy my work as I’m a sociable person and like to meet new people...It feels great to go home to knowing you have made a positive difference to someone’s life.” - Jane

 “I started to care when I was 14.
 I was my grandad’s full-time carer.
 As he had dementia it was one of the hardest things I had ever done.
 There was only one day in 14 months that he remembered who I was and then he sadly passed away then in 2015.
 Then my mum fell suddenly ill and became bed bound and I was her full-time carer for 10 months until she passed.
 And that’s when I knew becoming a care assistant was all I wanted to do, to be able to help someone with their daily routine and put a smile on someone’s face at least once a day.
 I wouldn’t change my job for the world as it is so rewarding.” – Stacey

 The benefits of a career in homecare

-As well as feeling good about the care they give to our customers, our homecare workers also benefit from being a valued member of our close-knit and supportive team here at Bluebird Care Bromley.
-And the benefits never end - looking after both our customers and carer workers here in head office makes us feel pretty good too!
+As well as feeling good about the care they give to our customers, our homecare workers also benefit from being a valued member of our close-knit and supportive team here at Bluebird Care Sevenoaks.
+And looking after both our customers and carer workers here in the office makes us feel pretty good too!